 If you’ve read my post on Pumpkin Spice Biscotti, you might recall that I was not always a fan of biscotti.
 Little did I know that biscotti were meant to be dry and hard – I thought it was just a piece of some old, stale baked good!

 And, thank goodness too!
 I still can’t believe I missed out on these wonderful Christmas goodies for so many years.
-You can’t believe how I gave my mom a hard time for ruining a cake by putting dried fruit in it when I was a kid.
+My poor mother; I gave her such a hard time for ruining a cake by putting dried fruit in it when I was a kid.
 And, now I enjoy fruitcake tremendously.
 I wish she were still here to make her fruitcake again.
-I gladly eat a big slice of her “ruined” cake.
+I would gladly eat a big slice of her “ruined” cake.

 In this recipe, the great tastes and textures of fruitcake and biscotti are combined to create what will most likely become a new holiday tradition in our home.
 While McKenna is not a fan, John.e and I were very pleased with the outcome.